leanprover/lean4/doc/setup.md

 $ nix flake new mypkg -t github:leanprover/lean4
 ```
 to create a new Lean package in directory `mypkg` using the latest commit of Lean 4.
-The Lean package comes with a package root file `MyPackage.lean` and a `flake.nix` set up so you can run Nix commands on it, for example:
+Such packages follow the same directory layout as described in the basic setup above, except for a `leanpkg.toml` replaced by a `flake.nix` file set up so you can run Nix commands on it, for example:
 ```bash
 $ nix build  # build package and all dependencies
 $ nix build .#executable  # compile `main` definition into executable (after you've added one)